-Debenture redemption reserve is created as per the statutory requirements to maintain funds to repay the debenture liability.
-In the current year, these were transferred to retained earnings on payment of the debenture liability.
+Debenture redemption reserve was created as per the statutory requirements to maintain funds to repay the debenture liability.
+In the FY 21-22, these were transferred to retained earnings on payment of the debenture liability.

 (iii) Retained earnings

 The amount that can be distributed by the Company as dividends to its equity shareholders is determined considering the requirements of the Companies Act, 2013.